For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 What does your Student Loan statement mean?

-Every year or so you'll receive a Student Loan statement from the Student Loans Company.
+Every year or so, you'll receive a Student Loan statement from the Student Loans Company.

 IMPORTANT: At the time of writing, we didn't have access to a Plan 4 Student Loan statement.
-Instead, we've used a Plan 2 statement, written Plan 4 on it and blurred out the amounts as they'll likely be very different to what you'll see on yours.
+Instead, we've used a Plan 2 statement, written Plan 4 on it, and blurred out the amounts as they'll likely be very different to what you'll see on yours.
 But the key thing to remember is that the layout will be the same.

-Bearing that in mind, let's run through each part of your Student Loan statement:
+With that in mind, let's run through each part of your Student Loan statement:

 The opening balance is the amount of money you owed at the start of the statement period (usually the start of the financial year, which always runs from 6th April to 5th April).

-This amount is the combined total of any Tuition Fee and Student Loans you've taken out, plus any interest that has been applied in previous statement periods.
+This amount is the combined total of any Tuition Fee Loans and Student Loans you've taken out, plus any interest that has been applied in previous statement periods.
 The opening balance on a statement is always the same as the closing balance from the previous statement.

 If you're receiving your first statement since graduating, the statement period will likely start at the beginning of the financial year you started uni in, and finish at the end of the financial year you graduated in.